 “Was not Abraham our father justified by works when he offered his son Isaac upon the altar?

 “You see that faith was active along with his works, and faith was completed by the works.”

 Part of my job involves truly respecting the “transcendent dignity” of humanity, and each person.
 It’s not easy.
 Neither is helping build a better world for future generations.

 There’s not much I can do to abolish injustice, end hunger, or even make my nation’s leaders change their minds.
 But I can do something about me.
 My ongoing “inner conversion” isn’t easy, either.
 But it’s a good idea.
 (Catechism, 1888, 1928–1942)

-I can also keep suggesting that preserving is good, and changing what isn’t, makes sense.
+I can also keep suggesting that preserving what is good, and changing what is not, makes sense.
 So does cooperating with everyone who thinks we can build a better world.